Understanding mouthfeel of food using physics

-Category: Environment Hits: 0Our understanding of how microscopic structure and changes in the shape of food affect food texture remains underdeveloped, so researchers from Denmark and Germany conducted a series of experiments relating food microstructure and rheology to texture.
+Category: Environment Hits: 11Our understanding of how microscopic structure and changes in the shape of food affect food texture remains underdeveloped, so researchers from Denmark and Germany conducted a series of experiments relating food microstructure and rheology to texture.
 They used coherent anti-Stokes Raman scattering microscopy to relate the molecular makeup of the fat in foods with the rheological and mechanical properties of the food.
 The foods in question: foie gras and pâté.

 Read more https://www.sciencedaily.com/releases/2021/12/211203151355.htm